A weighted vertical Sato-Tate law for Maa{\ss} forms on $\rm{GSp}_4$: Notations and preliminaries

 \subsection{Whittaker coefficients}

-Let $G$ be a reductive group defined over $\Q$ and let $U$ be a unipotent radical of $G$.
+Let $G$ be a reductive group defined over $\Q$ and let~$U$ be a maximal connected unipotent subgroup of $G$.
 If $\psi$ is a generic character of $U$ and $\varphi$ is an automorphic form on $G(\A)$, the $\psi$-Whittaker coefficient of $\psi$ is by definition

 When $U$ and $\psi$ are understood from the context, we shall omit them from the notation.